almestre/hosynet/README.md

 ### Methods:
 The function uses the Shannon entropy index (H).
 For each community, the function calculates the observed H (Hobs) and compare it against H values estimated based on null models (Hnull).

-Hipotheses:
+Hypotheses:
-Null hipothesis -> Hobs = Hnull (no clustering) Alternative hipotehsis -> Hobs < Hnull (clustering)
+Null hypothesis -> Hobs = Hnull (no clustering) Alternative hypotehsis -> Hobs < Hnull (clustering)

 The p-value is calculated as the proportion of null values that are below the observed value.

-The function provides the random mean and sd obtained from the null models.
-It also provide the p-value of the observed H.
+The function provides the random mean and SD obtained from the null models.
+It also provides the p-value of the observed H.

 The null models are randomisations of the matrix of trait-type frequencies.
 The function randomizes rows keeping row sums and using weighted probabilities based on either global frequencies or community-level frequencies.